 - Price – Inexpensiveness is the primary card E holds.
-It’s a lot cheaper compared to the Nest Thermostat and has all the critical features.
+It’s a lot cheaper compared to the Nest Thermostat and yet has all the critical features.

-While the E lacks the Farsight feature, it still wakes up when you walk near it.
+While the E lacks the Farsight feature, it still ‘wakes up’ when you walk near it.
 Instead of the weather and the clock display, E will show the current and target temperatures.

 7. Comparison Chart: Nest vs Ecobee3

 Nest Thermostat and Nest E are two popular devices that have thousands of positive reviews and the highest ratings.
-Nest is the industry-leading manufacturer who created several best-selling and high-performing thermostats.
+Nest is the industry-leading manufacturer who has created several best-selling and high-performing thermostats.

 The Bottom Line

-If you’re looking for a functional, reliable and a durable, smart thermostat, Nest E and Nest Thermostat are the best options on the market.
+If you’re looking for a functional, reliable and durable, smart thermostat, Nest E and Nest Thermostat are the best options on the market.
 If you’re on a budget and don’t have the need to control complicated HVAC systems, the E model will meet your needs.

 On the other hand, if you want the most powerful model with the best features and high-performance capabilities, the Nest Thermostat 3rd Generation is the way to go.